j0lv3r4/docss/log.md

 ##BUGS

+- the page doesn't load the results from the localStorage
+- when the page loads doesn't set the option pressed
 - when I erase something from the editors, the result doesn't
-- the page doesn't load the results from the localStorage - Fixed ( I changed windowProxy.post({'html' : getHTMLData }); to windowProxy.post({'html' : localStorage.getItem('htmlDB') });)
-- when the page loads doesn't call the option pressed